 As you care for yourself and a growing baby, here are a few insights into how you can make sure you are running safely during pregnancy.
 Let’s dive in.

-If I was not running prior to pregnancy can I begin now?
+If I was not running before pregnancy, can I begin now?

-Running during pregnancy can be incredibly beneficial for both mom and baby.
-Of course, any new workouts or exercise regimes should first be cleared by your doctor and/or your pelvic floor physical therapist.
+Running during pregnancy can be beneficial for both mom and baby.
+Before starting any new workouts or exercise regimes, first get clearance from your doctor or pelvic floor therapist.